icerpc/icerpc-csharp/README.md

  - variable-size integral types (varint32, varint62, varuint32, varuint62)
  - floating point types (float32, float64)

-And Slice provides a few constructed types to help you design more advanced RPCs: enum, struct, exception, sequence, dictionary, and custom.
+You can define new types with `struct`, `enum` and `custom`.
+And you can construct collections with `Sequence<T>` and `Dictionary<Key, Value>`.

-The [custom type][custom-type] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and extensibility.
+[custom] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and extensibility.
 You just need to provide methods to encode and decode instances of your custom type.

 ## Ice interop

-IceRPC for C# provides a high level of interoperability with [Ice][zeroc-ice].
+IceRPC for C# provides a high level of interoperability with [Ice].
 You can use IceRPC to write a new C# client for your Ice server, and you can call services hosted by an IceRPC server from an Ice client.

-[IceRPC for Ice users][icerpc-for-ice-users] provides all the details.
+[IceRPC for Ice users] provides all the details.

 ## License